Privacy Policy

 You can find Facebook’s data processing terms, which refer to the standard contractual clauses, at https://www.facebook.com/legal/terms/dataprocessing.

-We hope we have provided you with the most important information about the use and data processing by Facebook tools.
-If you want to learn more about how Facebook uses your data, we recommend you read the data policy at https://www.facebook.com/privacy/policy/.
+We hope we have provided you with the most important information about the use and data processing of Facebook tools.
+If you would like to learn more about how Facebook uses your data, we recommend reading the data policy at https://www.facebook.com/privacy/policy/.

 Facebook Login Privacy Policy

 We have integrated the convenient Facebook Login on our site.
-This allows you to easily log in to us with your Facebook account without having to create another user account.
-When you choose to register via Facebook Login, you will be redirected to the social media network Facebook.
+This allows you to log in with your Facebook account easily, without having to create an additional user account.
+If you decide to register via Facebook Login, you will be redirected to the Facebook social media network.
 There, you log in using your Facebook user data.
-Through this login process, data about you or your user behavior is stored and transmitted to Facebook.
+This login process stores data about you and/or your user behavior and transmits it to Facebook.

 Name: fr